Republican Cox opens run for governor with ad hitting rival

 Cox won 38% of the vote in his 2018 campaign against Newsom.
 He highlighted the state's high cost of living, and blamed Sacramento's dominant Democrats for failing to keep those costs at bay.

-The 65-year-old attorney became a multimillionaire while moving through a series of professions — accountant, part-owner of a potato chip company, investment manager and real estate magnate — before turning to politics.
+Cox, a 65-year-old attorney, became a multimillionaire while moving through a series of professions — accountant, part-owner of a potato chip company, investment manager and real estate magnate — before turning to politics.

-Starting in 2000, he ran for the U.S. House and twice for the U.S. Senate in Illinois, but fell short in crowded Republican primaries, and was a presidential candidate in 2008.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.